raowang87/raowang87.github.io/_posts/2013-07-03-welcome-to-jekyll.markdown

 ######Software Developer Internship -- PeopleAdmin    (Summer 2013)
 • Developed new customer-facing features for talent management tools using Ruby on Rails

-• Applied Model–View–Controller (MVC) architecture in our products and Web development

-• Worked intensively on database management and migration

 #####Projects
 ------------------------------------------------------------------